 Every Saturday the Lindengracht and Noorderkerk square host a popular food market.
 Around Noorderkerk on Saturday you can can buy and try the most delicious organic foods from local producers.

 Around the Noorderkerk church and in the Westerstraat there is a popular market on Monday morning.
 The Noordermarkt market around Noorderkerk is a great market to stroll around, especially if you like vintage clothes and shoes and antiques.
 Be there early, as it can get crowded.

-The small side streets are filled with small boutiques, lovely neighbourhood bakeries and butcher shops and old style brown cafés.
-Bars bustle with action at weekends when the neighbourhood pops in for a beer.
+The narrow streets of in Jordaan are filled with small boutiques, lovely neighbourhood bakeries, butcher shops and old style brown cafés.
+Bars in Amsterdam Jordaan bustle with action at weekends when the neighbourhood pops in for a beer.

 The Amsterdam Jordaan is an excellent area to find a restaurant.
 You’ll find typical cafeteria food with a simple ‘pub meal’ style food as well as Indian, pizza and more up scale restaurants.

 The best way to see the Jordaan is to take a guided tour.
 I would be happy to show around on a private guide tour!
 Please ask for prices and availability by email.